needle-mirror/com.unity.netcode/Documentation~/rpcs.md

-# RPCs
+# Communicating with RPCs

-Netcode for Entities uses a limited form of RPCs to handle events.
+Use remote procedure calls (RPCs) to communicate high-level game flow events and send one-off, non-predicted commands from the client to the server.
 A job on the sending side can issue RPCs, and the RPCs then execute on a job on the receiving side.
-This limits what you can do in an RPC; such as what data you can read and modify, and what calls you are allowed to make from the engine.
+This limits what you can do in an RPC, such as what data you can read and modify, and what calls you're allowed to make from the engine.
 For more information on the job system, refer to the Unity User Manual documentation on the [C# Job System](https://docs.unity3d.com/Manual/JobSystem.html).

-To make the system a bit more flexible, you can use the flow of creating an entity that contains specific netcode components such as
-`SendRpcCommandRequest` and `ReceiveRpcCommandRequest`, which this page outlines.
+To make the system a bit more flexible in the Netcode for Entities context, you can create an entity that contains specific Netcode components such as [`SendRpcCommandRequest`](https://docs.unity3d.com/Packages/com.unity.netcode@latest?subfolder=/api/Unity.NetCode.SendRpcCommandRequest.html) and [`ReceiveRpcCommandRequest`](https://docs.unity3d.com/Packages/com.unity.netcode@latest?subfolder=/api/Unity.NetCode.ReceiveRpcCommandRequest.html), which this page outlines.

+## Comparing ghosts and RPCs

+You can use both [ghosts](ghost-snapshots.md#ghosts) and RPCs in your game.
+Each one has specific use cases where it excels compared to the other, and you should choose which one to use based on the requirements for a given scenario.

+### Ghost use cases

+Use ghosts to:

+* Replicate spatially local, ephemeral, and relevant per-entity data.
+* Enable [client prediction](intro-to-prediction.md) of ghost entities, which is the most effective latency-hiding multiplayer technique.

+### RPC use cases

+Use RPCs to:

+* Communicate high-level game flow events.
+For example, making every client do a certain thing, like load a specific level.
+* Send one-off, non-predicted commands from the client to the server.
+For example: Join this squad.
+Send a chat message.
+Unmute this player.
+Request to exit this realm.

+### Key differences

+* RPCs are one-off events, and are therefore not automatically persisted.
+    * For example, if you send an RPC when a treasure chest is opened, the if a player disconnects and reconnects the chest will appear closed.
+* Ghost data persists for the lifetime of its ghost entity (and the lifetime of the ghost entity is itself replicated).
+Therefore, long-lived user-interactable entities should have their persistent state stored in ghost components.
+    * For example, a chest's finite-state machine (FSM) can be stored as an `enum` on a component.
+If a player opens the chest, disconnects, then reconnects, they will re-receive the chest, as well as its open state.
+* RPCs are sent as reliable packets, while ghosts snapshots are unreliable (with eventual consistency).
+* RPC data is sent and received without modification, while ghost data goes through optimizations like diff and delta-compression, and can go through value smoothing when received.
+* RPCs aren't tied to any particular tick or other snapshot timing data.
+They are processed on the frame that they are received.
+* Ghost snapshot data can work with interpolation and prediction (with snapshot history), and thus history, rollback, and resimulation.
+* Ghost snapshot data can be bandwidth optimized via relevancy and importance.
+RPCs are either broadcast, or sent to a single client.

-## Extend IRpcCommand
+## Extend `IRpcCommand`

-To start, create a command by extending the [IRpcCommand](https://docs.unity3d.com/Packages/com.unity.netcode@latest/index.html?subfolder=/api/Unity.NetCode.IRpcCommand.html):
+To use RPCs in Netcode for Entities, create a command by extending the [`IRpcCommand`](https://docs.unity3d.com/Packages/com.unity.netcode@latest?subfolder=/api/Unity.NetCode.IRpcCommand.html):

 ```c#
 public struct OurRpcCommand : IRpcCommand